Hawks are diurnal birds of prey found in Louisiana and across the United States.

 The most striking feature of the Ferruginous Hawk is its unique plumage.

-It has an overall brown body with white patches around its wings and tail, while its head is a lighter yellow-brown color.
+Its overall body is brown with white patches around its wings and tail, while its head is a lighter yellow-brown color.

 The plumage contrast helps it blend well during hunting and soar high above its prey.